 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria.
-Location 3 have exceeded the criteria by up to 03 dB(A).
-Location 1 is both within the criteria set for this site.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 08 dB(A) for the Noise Affected NML and up to 01 dB(A) for Highly Noise affected level set for this site.
+Location 3 NML have exceeded the criteria by up to 03 dB(A) while at Location 1, the NML was within the criteria set for this site.
+It should be noted that the exceedance that had occurred at Location 3 were from nurses communicating.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.

-Exe cutive Summary ii
+Exe cutive Summaryi Í

-List of Figuresi ii
+List of Figuresii ii

 1. Introduction 1

 1.1 Background 1

 1.2 Site Information 1

 1.3 Objectives 2

 2. Sensitive Receivers 2

 3. Vibration & Noise Sources and Criteria 3

 3.1 Vibration Sources 3

 3.2 Noise Sources 4

 3.3 Applicable Standards 4

 3.4 Vibration Criteria 5

 3.5 Noise Criteria 7

 4. Methodology 8

-4.1 Vibration & Noise Instrument 8
+4.1 Vibration & Noise Instrument B

 4.2 Site setup and Monitoring Procedure 8

 5. Monitoring Results 9

-6. Discussion and Recommendations1 0
+6. Discussion and Recommendations10 D

-7. Conclusions1 3
+7. Conclusions13 3